gomorpheus/morpheus-docs/library/blueprints/terraform.rst

 Currently, |morpheus| supports provisioning Apps based on Terraform Blueprints to VMware, Amazon, Azure, and Oracle Clouds with additional Cloud support coming in future releases.
 On first attempt to provision a Terraform App, |morpheus| will automatically install Terraform.
 It is possible in some operating system configurations for this automated installation process to fail, requiring you to install Terraform manually.
 If needed, manual installation instructions and guidance are provided `here <https://docs.morpheusdata.com/en/latest/integration_guides/Automation/terraform.html#terraform-installation>`_.

-To create a new Terraform Blueprint, navigate to Provisioning > Blueprints.
+To create a new Terraform Blueprint, navigate to |LibBluApp|.
 Click :guilabel:`+ ADD`.

 On the Name tab of the New Blueprint modal, enter a name for your new Blueprint.
 In the Type dropdown menu, select Terraform. :guilabel:`NEXT`